Starting collecting your Dovercourt Bay with eBay, have a look at these items below

 Michael Brown out shooting with my Mums Brother Bobby Bond and Maxi with one of the dogs

-Mandy's memories: Broom Hall, a 300 or so estate with farmyard and a separate Piggery that Billy bought and sent my Grandparents up there in 1947 to live.
-Nana ran the House and organised functions for when Billy visited along with guests that he brought up from London some of which I remember between the late 1950’s and late 1960’s.
-David Coleman, Billy de Wolfe, Jack Warner, Morris Parsons, Hughie Green who, incedentally was Billy’s own pilot.
+Broom Hall, a 300 or so estate with a farmyard and a separate Piggery that Billy bought and sent my Grandparents up there in 1947 to live.
+Nana ran the House and organised functions for when Billy visited along with guests that he brought up from London some of which I remember between the late 1950s and late 1960s.
+David Coleman, Billy de Wolfe, Jack Warner, Morris Parsons, and Hughie Green who, incidentally was Billy’s own pilot.
 There was an airfield on part of the farm where they used to land the plane.
 It was also used for pleasure flights from the camp at one time.

 For as long as I can remember Grandpa was always travelling around the camps.
-One time I do remember whilst the Bognor camp was being built, Gramps had been there for quite a few days and Mum, Dad, Nana and myself went on holiday and we called in to see him.
+One time I do remember whilst the Bognor camp was being built, Gramps had been there for quite a few days and Mum, Dad, Nana, and I went on holiday and we called in to see him.
 It was a disgustingly wet and muddy building site!
-I was only about 3 but one thing I do remember to this day was being told "We were going to see Grandpa at Butlins" and all I kept asking for was an ice cream because that is what I got when going to the camp in Pwllheli.
-I couldn’t understand why there was nowhere selling ice cream!!
+I was only about 3 but one thing I do remember to this day was being told "We were going to see Grandpa at Butlins" and all I kept asking for was ice cream because that is what I got when going to the camp in Pwllheli.
+I couldn’t understand why there was nowhere to sell ice cream!

-Nanna and Grandpa on holiday in Cannes Uncle Billy and Nora.
+Nanna and Grandpa are on holiday in Cannes Uncle Billy

 My Grandpa sat in the gardens as he was sent out by Billy to oversee the running of Butlin’s in the Bahamas!